josh182014/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that you can split express projects into smaller parts using "router" and how easy it is to add middleware to.

 - [ ] Describe Middleware?

+Middleware are functions that are invoked before your final request handler.

 - [ ] Describe a Resource?

+A resource can be anything.
+It could be a list of users, data about the weather, or pretty much any other kind of data.
+They are each accessible with their own URL.
+You can use that URL to perform any of the CRUD operations on them.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return error codes and messages indicating whether the request was successful or not.

 - [ ] How can we partition our application into sub-applications?

+We can use the "router" to put different url routes into different parts of our application.

 ## Project Setup